whoisryosuke/koleto-wp/README.md

 * First items on page have animate.css classes added
 * Anything you want animated beyond "the fold" has a `.not-animated` class added to it, which makes it transparent (not visible).
 Add an unique ID to the element.
 The go to the waypoints file (`~theme/js/frontpage.js`) and use the current function as a basis (removes `.not-animated` class and adds necessary classes -- IE8 friendly!)

+### Icons

+Icon font uses assorted icons from Font Awesome 4.4 and other sets.
+Any icons that is SVG has to be SVG because of the lack of multi-color functionality on icon fonts (they can be converted to static images if necessary though).